 Trust is a crucial factor for collaborative innovation because it creates the fertile ground for creativity, innovation, and synergy.
 Without trust, teams disintegrate, infighting predominates.
 All innovation is, by definition, a force of change; change is destabilizing to most organizational systems and structures, threatening to upend established hierarchies, power structures, procedures, and accepted thinking; preventing the establishment of the linkages of resources and implementation alliances necessary for the innovation to succeed.
-Thus, without trust, innovation will appear as a threat, fear will overwhelm opportunity, and the organizational immunal rejection response will trigger: manifesting as massive resistance to or exclusion of the forces of evolutionary change.

-Trust is the essential foundation of synergy - where the innovation team truly becomes greater than the sum of its individual.
+Thus, without trust, innovation will appear as a threat, fear will overwhelm opportunity, and the organizational immunal rejection response will trigger: manifesting as Trust is the essential foundation of synergy - where the innovation team truly becomes greater than the sum of its individual.